v8/v8.dev/src/features/class-static-initializer-blocks.md

 ## Scope

-Each static initializer block is its own `var` and `let`/`const` scope.
+Each static initialization block is its own `var` and `let`/`const` scope.
 Like in static field initializers, the `this` value in static blocks is the class constructor itself.
 Similarly, `super.property` inside a static block refers to the super class’s static property.

 ```js
 var y = 'outer y';